microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-00.md

 ## Introduction

-A cloud engineer should be have the right set of tools in order to be successful in deploying an integration solution in Azure.
+A cloud engineer should have the right set of tools in order to be successful in deploying an integration solution in Azure.

 ## Description

-In this challenge we'll be setting up all the tools we will need to complete our challenges.
+In this challenge we will be setting up all the tools needed to complete our challenges.

   - Install the recommended toolset as follows:
     - [Azure Subscription](#azure-subscription)